Image

 Community Rating System (CRS)

-The City of Rehoboth Beach participates in the Community Rating System (CRS).
-The CRS is a subset of the NFIP.
-It is a voluntary incentive program that recognizes and encourages community floodplain management activities, which exceed the minimum NFIP requirements.
+The City of Rehoboth Beach participates in the Community Rating System (CRS), which is part of the NFIP.
+It is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum NFIP requirements.
+Flood insurance premium rates are discounted to reflect the reduced flood risk resulting from a community’s actions to meet the three CRS goals:

 1. reduce flood losses